rodjuncode/summary/README.md

-# summary
+# Summary
-Summary of my creative code work.
+Here are some of my most recent creative coding work: